DavidNix/XML2CoreData/README.md

 Assumes the XML file is downloaded locally first.

 Can handle very large XML files because NSXMLParser is a SAX parser.

+Limitations - only works with 1 to many or 1 to 1 relationships.